pcqpcq/open-source-android-apps/README.md

 # Why?
-> A collection of Android Apps with Open Source.
+> This is a collection of Android Apps with Open Source.
+> I believe we can find something interesting and helpful skills from a product.
 > This idea comes from [this project](https://github.com/dkhamsing/open-source-ios-apps).
-But it's [android-fork](https://github.com/dkhamsing/open-source-android-apps) is so lazy that I create this one.
+But its [android-fork](https://github.com/dkhamsing/open-source-android-apps) is so lazy that I create this one.

 # How?
 > I'll push awesome projects when I find any.
 > It's WELCOM for you to [star](https://github.com/pcqpcq/open-source-android-apps/stargazers) and [fork](https://github.com/pcqpcq/open-source-android-apps#fork-destination-box) this project.
+> If you know something that are not here, it'll be great to [Pull Requests](https://github.com/pcqpcq/open-source-android-apps/pulls)
 > For now, all applications are tidied with category